07 Nov Finishing Things Off

 3. Enforce a deadline

 Tell that client you will have it done and dusted by a certain date, ask a friend to look over the draft of a novel at a certain time.
-Many of us are motivated by deadlines so use that.
+Besides, many of us are motivated by deadlines so use them.

 4. Use a carrot